 What Happens when Electronics are Not Recycled Properly

-Upgrading to new IT equipment and devices is an expensive and difficult process for many North Dakota businesses, but it is necessary to remain competitive and ensure efficiency and productivity in the workplace.
-Unfortunately, the problems don’t begin and end with purchasing and integrating new equipment.
+Upgrading to new IT equipment and devices is an expensive and difficult process for many North Dakota and South Dakota businesses, but it is necessary to remain competitive and ensure efficiency and productivity in the workplace.
+Unfortunately, the problems don’t begin and end with purchasing new equipment.

 Growing Landfills and Pollution